Corry Evans: Hull City

 On 14 January 2011, he joined Hull City on loan.
 Making his debut on 22 January 2011, as a replacement for Cameron Stewart, and scoring in the 1–1 away draw against Reading.
 The move was made permanent following the close of the 2010–11 season.

 He made his first appearance since joining City on a permanent deal starting against Ipswich Town on 13 August 2011 at Portman Road, with City winning 1–0.

 On 10 December 2011 against Coventry City at the Ricoh Arena, a neat move down the left resulted in Dawson sending over a high cross which dropped for Corry Evans, who controlled the ball before sending a low volley past Joe Murphy and into the bottom corner of the net.

-On 29 December 2012, Evans scored the first goal in the Tigers' 2–0 victory over Leeds United, placing the ball into the bottom corner past Leeds goalkeeper Paddy Kenny.
+On 29 December 2012, Evans scored the first goal in Hull's 2–0 victory over Leeds United, placing the ball into the bottom corner past Leeds goalkeeper Paddy Kenny.

 Blackburn Rovers

 After 97 appearances for Hull, Evans left to join Blackburn Rovers in August 2013.
 Despite a groin injury delaying his debut for the club, Evans passed a medical and signed a three-year contract.
 On 31 August 2013, Evans scored his first goal for the club with a superb volley from 25 yards.
 In November 2015, he signed a contract extension which would keep him in the club till 2019.
 He was injured in December 2016 in a match against Brighton and Hove Albion in December 2016 due to a recurring groin problem.
 As a result, he was substituted off in the second half.
 In March 2017, it was announced that he would be ruled out of action for the rest of the season as he would undergo a surgery for his groin problem.

-Evans' departure from Rovers was announced at the end of the 2020–21 season.
+Rovers announced that Evans would leave the club at the end of the 2020–21 season.

 Sunderland

 On 15 July 2021, Evans joined League One side Sunderland on a free transfer, signing a two-year deal with an option of an additional year.
 On 4 August, he was appointed club captain by manager Lee Johnson.
 He scored his first goal for the club on 5 February 2022 in a 2–1 loss to Doncaster Rovers.

+On 17 May 2024, the club announced he would be released in the summer once his contract expired.

+Bradford City

+On 6 October 2024, Bradford announced Evans had signed on a short term deal at the League Two club.
+He departed the club in January 2025.

+Oldham Athletic

+On 15 January 2025, he signed for National League club Oldham Athletic on a contract until the end of the season.
+Evans made his debut for the Latics on 18 January 2025 in a 3–1 loss at home to Aldershot Town in which he came off injured at half time.